And here’s the countdown to the Top 10 Fitness Myths…

 At least any program that wants to get you fit and not just ready for your beach vacation.

 Supplements should be used only for what they’re name implies: to “supplement” an already nutritious diet.
-Pills, powders, potions, and magic elixirs are not the Holy Grail they are purported to be.
+Most Pills, powders, potions, and magic elixirs are not the Holy Grail they are purported to be.
+There are however some quality products, but you must do your homework before purchasing.

-Most supplements are useless, and the few that are beneficial should only be applied after solid nutrition is in place.
+They should only be applied after solid nutrition is in place.
 What supplements do I consider alright?
+Maybe a nitric oxide booster or an all natural pre-workout with no fillers or fake crap.
 A good multi-vitamin is never going to get bad mouthed by me.
 An omega-3 supplement if you are unable to get it from your diet (and few of us can) is alright.
 And maybe, and I said maybe, a protein powder if you are unable to acquire the required amount of protein from your diet.
 Keep the Horny Goat Weed to yourself.

 I so wish this one would go the way of the dinosaur.
 But I still hear people saying how they’re running 5 miles a day in their efforts to lose weight.
 I tell them that if they want to run to lose weight they should sprint their ass off until they see stars and then walk until the stars go away.
 Then repeat this cycle until they feel like it is impossible to continue.